Publication Ethics and Evaluation Process

 Peer-reviewers shall take into account academic criteria in the reviewing process and they shall avoid subjective claims, accusations or implications forwarded to the authors directly.
 The review and evaluation shall be at a level to provide contribution to the article in question, apart from format corrections.
 Peer-reviewers are obliged to inform the editors on the issues in the article which collides with the “Publication Ethics” of the Journal.

 The Editorial Board may reject evaluation forms, which it deems inadequate, or may ask the peer-reviewer to re-evaluate the article.
-The peer-viewers are get paid a loyalty for their evaluations by the Journal of Security Strategies.

 The information about the peer-reviewers are not published on the correction requests sent to the authors or in the issues of the Journal, due to the “double-blind review process”.
 Peer-reviewers may be presented an official document stating their contribution to the Journal upon their requests.